pitkali/birds-api/README.md

 You can run a test instance of the application using reference implementation of a WSGI server by just running the birds package.
-It requires a default, test, unauthorised MongoDB instance running.
+It requires a default, test, unauthorised MongoDB instance running, like the one you would get by launching default configuration after installing it with homebrew on a Mac.

 1. Make sure you are in the repository top-level directory.
 2. Run: `python -m birds`